To make a Story Map Tour℠, you first need to assemble and organize the media (photos or videos) you want to use.

 A map tour can use videos instead of images, as well as both images and videos.
 The builder can access videos stored in a YouTube account directly, or you can specify URLs to individual videos in YouTube, Vimeo, Vine, and so on.

 You'll include the names and captions for the photos and videos in your tour directly in the map tour builder.
 Alternatively, if you want to prepare everything ahead of time, you can make a spreadsheet containing the names, captions, locations, and media URLs that define your map tour, and import that spreadsheet into the map tour builder as a CSV file.
 The map tour builder lets you download a template you can use to create this spreadsheet.

 The text you use for captions for your tour points and for the subtitle of your tour can contain HTML tags if you want to specify additional text formatting and hyperlinks.
 For example, you might want each caption to include a photo credit in italics.

-Start the Map Tour builder.
+Start the Story Map Tour builder.
 You can use a free public ArcGIS account or an ArcGIS organizational account.

 Alternatively, you can start in the ArcGIS Online website, and create a new web map showing the area and basemap you want to show in your tour.
-You can then share that web map publicly as a web app, and choose the Map Tour from the application gallery.
+You can then share that web map publicly as a web app, and choose the Story Map Tour from the application gallery.
 The map tour builder starts automatically when you configure the app.

 In the dialog that appears when the map tour builder starts, choose the location of your images or videos from the available options.
 If you're using an ArcGIS organizational account with Publisher privileges, you also have the option to upload your images.